jibeproject/jibe-vis/app/README.md

 ## Requirements
-This website is built using Node.js and the Node package manager (npm).
+This Typescript website is built using Node.js and the Node package manager (npm).
 Project dependencies installed via npm are listed in `packages.json`.
 [Node.js](https://nodejs.org/en/download) is required to install dependencies, and build and run the website locally.
+The app has also been designed with AWS services including Cognito (for authentication) and S3 (storage).
 With Node.js installed, to run the project locally,

 2. Install dependencies
 ```